Audi Q5 vs Q7: What’s The Difference?

 The Q5 and Q7 deliver a respectable maximum towing capacity of 4,400 pounds, although the Q7 can tow up to 7,700 pounds if matched with the 3.0-liter engine.

 The Q7 has a gas mileage of 21 mpg regardless of engine.
-Over time, this improved fuel efficiency of the Q5 can yield further cost savings over the Q7.
+Over time, the improved fuel efficiency of the Q5 can yield further cost savings over the Q7.

-Audi Q5 vs Q7: Ride and Handling
+Ride and Handling

-As such, the driving experience is very good on either car, but expectedly the smaller Q5 feels slightly more nimble and agile.
+As such, the driving experience is very good on either car, but expectedly the compact Q5 feels slightly more nimble and agile.
 This makes it slightly favorable for driving around narrow city streets.
 This is reflected in the Q5’s smaller turning diameter of 38.4 ft. compared to the 40.7 ft. turning diameter on the Q7.

-For 2020, the Q7 gets the same infotainment that is found on the Q8, with two massive HD touch screens with haptic feedback.
+The Q7 gets the same infotainment that is found on the Q8, with two massive HD touch screens with haptic feedback.
 The Q5 comes with a smaller infotainment, although the ability to upgrade is available.

 Although the Q5 and Q7 both come with various standard features like automatic emergency braking and a rear view camera, buyers will need to look at the Premium Plus trim and above to get the Audi Virtual Cockpit and Audi side assist with Audi pre sense rear technologies.